yulonglim/tp/docs/DeveloperGuide.md

     3. Test case: `addClass A` followed by `undo` followed by `redo`<br>
        Expected: Class A is added get removed after undo is done, Class A will reappear after redo is done.
     4. Test case: `list all` followed by `undo` <br>
-       Expected: All students will be displayed, then list will return to previous list after undo, all students will be displayed again after redo is done.
+       Expected: All the students will be displayed, then list will return to previous list after undo, all the students will be displayed again after redo is done.
     5. Test case: Multiple `list` followed by `undo`<br>
        Expected: Undo will revert the display back to before first list command is done, redo will then cause list to change to the list after command `list` is executed.
     6. Test case: `edit` first person name without changing anything, followed with `undo`, followed with `redo`<br>